gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ```

 Did you notice that the About link is listed with your articles?
-That's not exactly where we want it; so, let's edit your home page template
+That's not exactly where we want it; so, let's edit your homepage template
 (`layouts/index.html`):

 ```html